Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Qualification_DDI_CYP3A4_network_description.md

-The following sections give an overview of the clinical studies being of this qualification report.
+The following sections give an overview of the clinical studies being part of this qualification report.